THE UNIVERSITY OF TEXAS AT AUSTIN (Economics, History, Business Foundations)

 Georgetown University Law Center (J.D.)

-As a current student in my final semester at Georgetown Law and as a former high school algebra teacher - I provide a unique perspective that will likely enable your student to reach their academic goals.
+As former high school algebra teacher with a Masters in Math Education, that recently graduated from Georgetown Law School - I provide a unique perspective that will likely enable your student to reach their academic goals.
 And, more importantly, because of my demonstrated ability to successfully engage and empower students of all ages, races, ethnicities, religions, national origins, and sexual orientations - I will help your student develop habits, skills, and confidence requisite for their long-term academic and personal success.

 Prior to enrolling in law school, I taught algebra at a public high school in New York City.
 Each year, I enabled over 80% of my students to pass the required New York State exam, 30% of whom earned the State's "College Recognized" score.
 In all years prior to my employment, my school's pass rate failed to ever exceed 40% and no more than 1% of students earned the "College Ready" score per year, despite equivalent student populations as those I had the privilege of getting to know.